Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 minimalist capsule wardrobe

-Every night, I quickly put aside what I’ll be wearing in the morning.
-It’s already much faster now that I have a capsule wardrobe in place, but knowing what I’m going to wear saves me that extra bit of time just in case my daughter needs a diaper change etc.
+It’s already much faster now that I have a capsule wardrobe in place, but knowing what I’m going to wear saves me that extra bit of time just in case my daughter needs a diaper change, etc.

 I know this seems like a lot of work, but it can be very handy if you’re forgetful (about what combinations are available) or need a little inspiration (because you tend to wear the same pieces every week).

-Another thing to remember about a capsule wardrobe is that it can be changed, if needed.
+Another thing to remember about a capsule wardrobe is that it can be changed if needed.

 But before you decide to swap out an item in your capsule wardrobe or add something new, consider these questions: